rwbl/domoticz-plugin-hmip-swdm/README.md

 ## Installation Plugin

 ### Plugin Folder and File
-Each plugin requires a dedicated folder which contains the plugin, mandatory named plugin.py.
+Each plugin requires a dedicated folder which contains the plugin, mandatory named **plugin.py**.
 ```
 mkdir /home/pi/domoticz/plugins/hmip-swdm
 ```

-Copy plugin.py to the folder.
+Copy **plugin.py** to the folder hmip-swdm.

 ### Restart Domoticz
 ```